 Finally, we use the multi-capability model to explain known variations in the shapes of networks of related activities, such as the product space (based on product co-exports) and the research space (based on co-publication patterns).
-We show that the core-periphery structure observed in the product space\cite{hidalgo_product_2007}, comes from correlated capability endowments and that the ring structures observed in networks of related research fields\cite{guevara_research_2016,borner_design_2012} can be explained by capability endowments following a circulant matrix.\\
+We show that the core-periphery structure observed in the product space~\cite{hidalgo_product_2007}, comes from correlated capability levels and that the ring structures observed in networks of related research fields~\cite{guevara_research_2016,borner_design_2012} can be explained by capability levels following a Toeplitz circulant matrix.\\